Ateeq-afk/Ateeq_final/README.md

 The server listens on `http://localhost:3000` and exposes the following endpoints:

-- `POST /api/signup` – create a user within a branch.
-The username must be unique within the organization.
+- `POST /api/signup` – create a user account.
+Accounts are provisioned by a DesiCargo Account Manager and the username must be unique within the organization.
 - `POST /api/login` – login using organization ID, username and password.
 Returns a JWT.
 - `GET /api/organizations` – list organizations.
 - `POST /api/organizations` – create a new organization.